PhosphorusP/videosharp/README.md

-# Getting Started with Create React App
+# VideoSharp

+Edit video with map & subtitle tracks in your browser!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).